What kind of assistance do you offer for persons with disabilities?

 When can I get an extension of my voucher expiration date?

-Extensions due to a disability are only granted if your health care provider or social worker documents the dates when your disability prevented you from searching for a rental.
+Extensions due to a disability are only granted if your health care provider, social worker or other knowledgeable professional documents the dates when your disability prevented you from searching for a rental.
 There is no guarantee that extensions will be granted.
 If you do not lease up by the deadline, you could lose your voucher.
 Continue your housing search and document every unit you contact on a Housing Search Form.